isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

     ```

 As this exercise shows, decision procedures are often extremely formulaic.
 You
-decide each individual piece, and combine them together if you can, or witness a
+decide each individual piece, and combine them together if possible.
+If not, you
-contradiction from the bigger structure if you can't.
+must find a way to project a contradiction out of the bigger structure.

 ## Binary Search Trees